 Using similar rhythms and song structure, the group also has composed songs in the traditional style.
-We are a community-minded musical group and would love to hear from people who want to make music with us!
+We are a community-minded musical group and would love to hear from people who would like to know more!

 We are grateful for our teachers and the ancestors who have passed this music to us.